-The red variety (also Geilweilerhof., 86-2-60) is a new breed between regent x Lemberger ( Blaufränkisch ).
-The crossing took place in 1986 at the Institute of Vine Breeding Geilweilerhof (Siebeldingen / Pfalz) by the breeders Rudolf Eibach and Reinhard Töpfer; the selection in 1991.
+The red grape variety (also Geilweilerhof.
+86-2-60) is a new breed between regent x Lemberger ( Blaufränkisch ).
+The crossing took place in 1986 at the Institute for Vine Breeding Geilweilerhof (Siebeldingen / Pfalz) by breeders Rudolf Eibach and Reinhard Töpfer; the selection in 1991.
 The variety protection was granted in 2004.
-The vine is moderately resistant to both mildews, It produces dark, bodily and tanninreiche to Blaufränkisch reminiscent red wines.
-In Germany The variety is in small quantities in the growing areas palatinate and Rheinhessen grown.
-There is also a small stock in Denmark, In 2010, however, no stocks were reported (Statistics Kym Anderson ).
+The vine is moderately resistant to both mildews and is therefore considered a so-called PIWI -Variety.
+It yields dark colored, body and tanninreiche red wines reminiscent of Blaufränkisch .
+In Germany the variety is grown in small quantities in the growing areas palatinate and Rheinhessen grown.
+There is also a small inventory in Denmark, In 2010, however, no stocks were shown (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)